cbmuser/pet_joy/README.md

 With the JOY/WIFI-Jumper you can swich between Joystick (open) oder Wifi (closed).
 With the Jumper near the LM386 you can cut the audio-line.
 On the right, below Joystick#1-port you can connect a small speaker.

 >[!CAUTION]
 >The supply must be 5V+ !
-You can uses the JST-connector or the USB-3 charge-port.
+You can use the JST-connector or the USB-3 charge-port.

 ## Links